Allocation Rules1. Eligibility for Student Housing

 7.2 Couples apartments

-Applicants for couple’s apartments must be childless, and both shall be students at the University of Iceland (see exception in sub-section E and T).
+Applicants for couple’s apartments must be childless, and both shall be students at the University of Iceland (see exception in sub-section E, EE, E3 and T).
 Their applications shall be categorized as follows:

 A. Current residents who fulfill general requirements for allocation.